DigeeX/raider/docs/user/faq.rst

 Then start writing new Plugins and Operations and share them either on `Github`_ or `privately with me`_.

+Once you're familiar with the structure of the project, you can start by fixing bugs and writing new features.

 .. _privately with me: raider@digeex.de
 .. _Github: https://github.com/DigeeX/raider